aianand/Elevator_Interface/README.md

 **Rare Uses:**<br/>
 * Emergency/Help button<br/>
 * Alarm Button<br/>
-**Does the interface makes common things easier?**
+**Does the interface makes common things easier?**<br/>
 Yes , it does.
 It does take you to floors in building.
-However, with the closing door button, the user can be easily confused between<br/>
-closing door and the alrm button<br/>
+However, with the closing door button, the user can be easily confused between closing door and the alrm button<br/>
 **User interaction/ Sequence of Actions**<br/>
 * Call the elevator using the outside button located ouutside elevator<br/>
 * The elevator door will open automatically<br/>